 - Energy saving is between 30% and 60%;

-- Air temperature uniformly distributed, and flocks evenly scattered;
+- Air temperature is uniformly distributed, and flocks evenly scattered;

-- Ammonia and carbon dioxide reduced, improving the air quality of breeding houses;
+- Reduces ammonia and carbon dioxide, improving the air quality of breeding houses;

-- Keeps feces dry, reduce bedding materials, decrease pseudo-podium and hock burns;
+- Keeps feces dry, reduces need for bedding materials, decreases pseudo-podium and hock burns;

 - Increases weight and FCR;